This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Immerse yourself in the history of the giants whilst admiring the stunning natural surroundings at Giant’s Cave.
 It is also referred to as Ghyston’s Cave and the Foxhole.
 You’ll find Giant’s Cave situated in Clifton Observatory in Bristol.

-The cave was once the home of the giants named Goram and Ghyston.
+The cave was once the home of two giants named Goram and Ghyston.
 They were brothers who met and fell in love with the same beautiful princess, Avona.

 If this historic love triangle intrigues you, venture into the depths of the Avon Gorge and see the brothers’ home.